ashn-dot-dev/sunder/README.md

 the start of your next login session.

 ## Using the Sunder Compiler
-Sunder programs are compiled into executables with `sunder-compile`.
+Sunder programs are compiled with `sunder-compile`.

 ```sunder
 import "std";